DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 We are not accepting things that should be done in your own wrapper code:

 - Personal customizations and preferences
-- Modified or augmented outputs that are not instrinsic to the standard definition
+- Modified or augmented outputs that are not instrinsic

 ## Reporting bugs and feature requests